Sudo-Ivan/Learning-C/README.md

 # Learning C

+Learning C is a collection of projects and exercises that I've been working on to improve my skills in the C programming language.

 ## Terminal Game

 This is a simple terminal-based game built in C. It's a text-based adventure game where the player navigates through different rooms, encounters enemies, and collects items to survive.